Chris T. Sullivan and Leanna Landsmann to Lead Scripps Florida Council

 Prior to graduation, he entered the management-training program for Steak and Ale Restaurants, which was founded by his mentor Norman Brinker.

 After less than a year at Steak and Ale, he became a general manager in 1972.
-He was named president of Mr. Brinker's Bennigan's chain in 1980.
+He was named president of Brinker's Bennigan's chain in 1980.
 When Brinker took over Chili's restaurants in 1983, Sullivan was a joint venture partner and franchisee.
 Sullivan and his partners opened 17 restaurants in three years and sold their interest in 1987 to Brinker International.

 In 1988, Sullivan and his partners opened the first Outback Steakhouse.
 The company has grown to over $4 billion in revenues with more than 1,200 restaurants in the United States and abroad.
 Sullivan became the chairman and CEO when they took the company public in 1991.
-In 2007, Sullivan was a integral part of a $3.2 billion buyout of the public company to take it private again.
-OSI Restaurants Partners, LLC. contributes millions of dollars annually to their communities through the corporation and the thousands of volunteers from the restaurants.
+In 2007, Sullivan was an integral part of a $3.2 billion buyout of the public company to take it private again.
+OSI Restaurants Partners, LLC. contributes millions of dollars annually to its communities through the corporation and the thousands of volunteers from the restaurants.

 He directs much of his philanthropic giving through the Chris T. Sullivan Foundation.
-Sullivan serves numerous organizations in various positions including Florida Council of 100 Executive Committee, the Florida Chamber of Commerce; Board of Directors for the Florida Council on Economic Education, Lowry Park Zoological Endowment Foundation; Chairman's Board of Big Brothers Big Sisters of America;; the Advisory Board for the Salvation Army; and Vice Chairman for Scripps Florida Funding Board; and the Employment Policies Institute.
+Sullivan serves numerous organizations in various positions including Florida Council of 100 Executive Committee, the Florida Chamber of Commerce; Board of Directors for the Florida Council on Economic Education, Lowry Park Zoological Endowment Foundation; Chairman's Board of Big Brothers Big Sisters of America; the Advisory Board for the Salvation Army; and Vice Chairman for Scripps Florida Funding Board; and the Employment Policies Institute.

 Sullivan has two grown children, Alex and Ashley.
 An avid golfer, he and his wife Sandi, live in Tampa, Florida.